The Texas Tree Trails organization is a cooperative effort

 of pride and ownership in our region's natural treasures by

-building a steadily growing, knowledgeable and informed
+building a steadily growing, knowledgeable and an informed

 grassroots force dedicated to preserve and protect our